albertcarlson/prisoners-dilemma/README.md

 ![Example of Cooperation vs Defection](images/example_coop_defect_titfortat.png)

+(If you're wondering, the reason for the population increase around generation 30 to 40 was because I increased the overall food available in hopes it would speed up the overtake of the Tit-for-Tats.)

 ## Testing

 To run the tests to make sure everything works correctly, use the following command: